coderade/coderade.io-blog/content/post/android/inspecting-apk-files-after-packaging.md

 ![](/images/posts/android/inspecting-apk-files-after-packaging/app.png)

-I'll show you how to use this with an existing project that is available on my [GitHub](https://github.com/coderade/CoffeeMenuSample), where you can clone or download and try to follow the below steps on your own Android Studio.
+I'll show you how to use the Apk Analyzer tool with an existing project that is available on my [GitHub](https://github.com/coderade/CoffeeMenuSample), where you can clone or download and try to follow the below steps on your own Android Studio.

 The application uses a RecyclerView to display a list of data.
-Each data item is associated with an image file.
-And when you click on the item, you see the image file in a larger size.
+Each data item is associated with an image file and when you click on the item, you see the image file in a larger size.

 Now in order to accomplish this, all of those image files are actually being packaged with the application.

-I'll open my Android Studio and from the welcome screen, I'll open the CoffeeMenuSample project which you can download on the above [link](https://github.com/coderade/CoffeeMenuSample).
+I'll open my Android Studio and from the welcome screen and open the CoffeeMenuSample project which you can download on the above [link](https://github.com/coderade/CoffeeMenuSample).

-Then, I'll go to my Project window to the application and then to the assets directory and you'll see a whole bunch of JPG files, as we can see on the below image.
+Then, I'll go to my Project window to the application and then to the assets directory and we'll see a whole bunch of JPG files, as we can see on the below image.

 ![](/images/posts/android/inspecting-apk-files-after-packaging/assets-folder-coffeemenusample.png)